 (b) First Refusal Option.
 If at any time the Developer/owner of a Project funded under the FCF 3 or FCF 4 Legislation wishes to sell, transfer or otherwise dispose of (transfer) the Project, or any part thereof, prior to DHCD's exercise of the Purchase Option, and receives a bona fide third-party offer for the same, the Developer/owner shall send a notice to DHCD by regular and certified mail, return receipt requested, setting forth the Developer/owner's intention to transfer all or part of the Project and the terms of any bona fide offer by a third party to purchase the Project (or the applicable portion(s) thereof).
-If at any time the Developer/owner of a Project funded under the FCF 5 Legislation wishes to sell, transfer or otherwise dispose of (transfer) FCF Units, prior to DHCD's exercise of the Purchase Option, and receives a bona fide third-party offer for the same, the Developer/owner shall send a notice to DHCD by regular and certified mail, return receipt requested, setting forth the Developer/owner's intention to transfer all or some of the FCF Units and the terms of any bona fide offer by a third party to purchase the FCF Units.
+If at any time the Developer/owner of a Project funded under the FCF 5 or FCF 6 Legislation wishes to sell, transfer or otherwise dispose of (transfer) FCF Units, prior to DHCD's exercise of the Purchase Option, and receives a bona fide third-party offer for the same, the Developer/owner shall send a notice to DHCD by regular and certified mail, return receipt requested, setting forth the Developer/owner's intention to transfer all or some of the FCF Units and the terms of any bona fide offer by a third party to purchase the FCF Units.
 DHCD shall have the right to purchase the Project (or the portion(s) thereof to which such offer relates) at the same price and on the same terms as those contained in such offer.
 DHCD may exercise the First Refusal Option by sending notice to the Developer/owner of its intention to exercise the First Refusal Option by certified mail and recording/filing a copy of such notice in the Registry of Deeds or Registry District of the Land Court within 120 days after its receipt of the Developer/owner's notice.
 If DHCD fails to exercise the First Refusal Option by such option exercise deadline, DHCD shall automatically be deemed to have waived the First Refusal Option, and such First Refusal Option shall automatically terminate (but only with respect to the portion(s) of the property to which the third-party offer relates); however, if the sale contemplated in the third-party offer is not effected on the same terms and conditions as those contained in the offer, as described in the Developer/owner's notice, within six months after DHCD's receipt of the Developer/owner's notice, or if any of the material terms of such third-party offer shall be revised, DHCD's First Refusal Option shall be revived.
-If a Developer/owner's notice relates to a proposed transfer of only a portion of the Project for Projects funded under the FCF 3 or FCF 4 Legislation, or only some but not all of the FCF Units, for Projects funded under the FCF 5 Legislation, the First Refusal Option shall remain in effect with respect to all remaining portions of the Project or FCF Units, as applicable.
+If a Developer/owner's notice relates to a proposed transfer of only a portion of the Project for Projects funded under the FCF 3 or FCF 4 Legislation, or only some but not all of the FCF Units, for Projects funded under the FCF 5 or FCF 6 Legislation, the First Refusal Option shall remain in effect with respect to all remaining portions of the Project or FCF Units, as applicable.

 (c) DHCD May Assign the Purchase Option or the First Refusal Option to a Qualified Developer.
 A Qualified Developer is a Developer who: